-A Very Good Dog Traveled 20 Miles To Get Back To A Family That Couldn't Keep Her...Twice
+This Dog Twice Made A 20-Mile Trek To Go Back To A Family That Gave Her Up For Adoption

 "Her heart wants to be with them but they cannot keep her," the shelter wrote on Facebook.

 For $25, Cathleen is now up for adoption, but this time at a home with a fenced yard.
+Mattingly said her organization has received calls from as far away as North Carolina from people hoping to adopt Cathleen.

 Naturally, people on Facebook thought Cathleen was pretty great.